-State-of-the-art equipment and technologies are central to our research and expertly provided to the whole faculty through our central research facilities.
+State-of-the-art equipment are central to our research and expertly provided by our faculty research facilities.